abadi199/elm-conf/slides.md

  So we'll use port to send json values out to horizon javascript client, and then we receive the json values back in using subscriptions.

- Each read and write operations will have a pair of ports and subscriptions.
+Each read and write operations that we saw previously in the Collection API, will have a pair of ports and subscriptions.

 In the case of read operation, which is watch and fetch,

-the data that will send out via port will be the information about the query, in this case the name of the collection, and the modifiers.
+will send out the information about the query via port, in this case the name of the collection, and the modifiers.

 and then we will receive the actual collection data via the subscription.

 In the case of write operation, we send the data that we want to write to the collection via port,

-and we use subscription to get the status of that operation.
+and then we will get the status of that operation via subscriptions.

 and then the horizon javascript library will then handles all the network communication with the server.
 ---